Volunteers are essential to the success of PATH.

 In order to meet the needs of all of our volunteers and create a more engaged community, PATH provides numerous volunteer opportunities for groups of all sizes.
 Whether you are in individual, a family or a corporation, PATH is ready to work together with you to create a better community!

 Volunteer activities include assisting with pantry selections, stocking inventory, sorting items, cart running, unloading trucks and other necessary tasks integral to the operation of PATH’s pantry.
 Compassion, patience, a heart to serve and comfort with interacting with a diverse group of clients, staff, donors and volunteers are qualities PATH seeks in our Food Pantry volunteers.

 PATH has 2 shifts for Food Pantry Volunteers on a daily basis: 8 am-1 pm and 1 pm-6 pm, Monday – Thursday.
 Flexible schedules and hours can also be arranged with the Volunteer Coordinator.

 High School and College community volunteer service hours can also be served in our Food Pantry.

 Caseworkers work one-on-one with clients to build wellbeing in their lives and help people achieve their life goals.

-Caseworkers meet with one family unit at a time to have a private conversation with them about their current situation and needs.
-Under the supervision of PATH’s experienced staff, they are trained to listen and provide encouragement and information and potential resources needed by that family, whether the needed resource is available within PATH or elsewhere in the community.
+These meetings start with private conversations with families or individuals about their current situation and needs.
+Under the supervision of PATH’s experienced staff, caseworkers listen, provide encouragement, gather information and help to connect the client with PATH resources or referrals elsewhere in the community.
 The caseworker is responsible for accurately updating the records for each family in our web-based software Charity Tracker after each visit.
 Basic computer skills, excellent listening skills and attention to details are requirements for this volunteer position.

 PATH Community Homes